mat3rial/silver-guide-argent/en/toolkit/glossary.md

 Charitable organizations, public foundations, or private foundations that are created and resident in Canada.
 They must use their resources for charitable activities and have charitable purposes that fall into one or more of the following categories:

-* the relief of poverty
+* the relief of poverty;
-* the advancement of education
+* the advancement of education;
-* the advancement of religion
+* the advancement of religion;
-* other purposes that benefit the community
+* other purposes that benefit the community.

+## Service

-* **Service** – means anything other than:
+Service means anything other than:

+* property;
+* money;
-  * Property, money, anything that is supplied to an employer by a person who is or agrees to become an employee of the employer in the course of or in relation to the office or employment of that person
+* anything that is supplied to an employer by a person who is or agrees to become an employee of the employer in the course of or in relation to the office or employment of that person.

 ## Sponsorship